-- · When necessary, regularly vacuum, sweep or dry-dust mop your floor as often as required to remove dust, soil or grit (sand and small stones) which can act like sandpaper and scratch your floor.
-Do not use a vacuum with a beater bar or power rotary brush head as it will scratch the wood. - If your floor needs cleaning from time to time, spray a small amount of hardwood floor cleaner directly on the terry cloth mop head, not onto the floor.
-Use a back and forth motion with the mop in the direction of the length of the floor boards to prevent streaking. - Replace narrow hard chair rollers with wide nonmarking rubber rollers. - Floor mats at entrance ways and on all high traffic areas will keep soil and moisture from being tracked on your floor.
+- Do not place potted plants directly in contact with hardwood floors. - Replace narrow hard chair rollers with wide nonmarking rubber rollers. - Floor mats at entrance ways and on all high traffic areas will keep soil and moisture from being tracked on your floor.
 Use of high quality mats and rugs will prevent damage to or discoloration of the floor.
 Note however, that when mats and rugs are placed directly onto hardwood flooring, they will abrade the flooring as they move around when they are walked on.
 As dirt and sand build up under the rug the constant movement of the rug will grind those small particles into the wood finish.
 They also pose an obvious slip, trip and fall hazard in the household.
-Only those mats with proper gripping backs should be used where elderly or infirm occupants will walk over the area in guestion.
+Only those mats with proper gripping backs should be used where elderly or infirm occupants will walk over the area in question.
 For rugs that do not have a gripping back, rug pads work well to protect your floor and keep rugs from moving around.

-- Attach felt pads to all furniture and objects that will rest on your floor.
-This will help to prevent scratches and make your furniture easier to move when you want to clean your floor. - Over time, exposure to sunlight will bring about minor changes in color to the hardwood floor.
+• Attach felt pads to all furniture and objects that will rest on your floor.
+This will help to prevent scratches and make your furniture easier to move when you want to clean your floor.

+• Over time, exposure to sunlight will bring about minor changes in color to the hardwood floor.
 This colour change is caused by oxidation of the wood fibres, and is not considered a defect.
 Move your rugs occasionally to avoid uneven colour of your wood flooring due to strong UV light.